Find the best internet provider in Canada

 - Length of contract.
 Most internet providers will let you sign up for a month-to-month plan.
 That said, you might prefer to sign up for a long-term contract to take advantage of a promotional rate or special deal.
 Just be aware that you may need to pay a hefty fee if you want to cancel your service before the contract ends.

 - Data limits.
-Many providers offer unlimited data but some of the more basic plans may cap how much data you can use.
+Many providers offer unlimited data, but some of the more basic plans may cap how much data you can use.
 This lets them charge overage fees if you go over your monthly limit.
 Keep an eye out for data caps and make sure you don’t go over your limits if you decide to sign up for a basic plan.

 - Setup.
-Check whether you can set up the connection yourself, or whether you’ll need to pay to have a technician come to your home and install the necessary equipment.
+Check whether you can set up the connection yourself or whether you’ll need to pay to have a technician come to your home and install the necessary equipment.

 - Price.
 The amount you’ll pay for Internet service typically depends on whether you use a budget service or a major telecom company.
 It also depends on how fast you want your internet to be.
-The lowest price you’ll typically get hovers around $30 per month for low-speed plans from budget providers.
+The lowest price you’ll typically get is around $30 per month for low-speed plans from budget providers.
 The highest cost is around $170 per month for 1Gbps+ speeds with larger Internet providers.

 - Extra fees.
 It’s a good idea to tally up all of the extras you’ll be required to pay for before you sign up for a plan.
 These can include fees for equipment, activation, installation and special features.
 By doing so, you’ll get a clearer idea of how much you’ll have to pay out-of-pocket right off the bat to get set up with your service.